cms-data/L1Trigger-TrackFindingTracklet/README.md

 *** LUTs FOR EXTENDED TRACKING ***

 These contain LUTs needed for the extended tracking (that allows specifically reconstructing displaced trajectories).
+Lines in files correspond to different indices, based on phi coordinate and bend of stubs (for the TrackletEngineDisplaced (table_TED) these are the two stubs considered as candidate stub pair, while for the Triplet Engine (table_TRE) it is one of the stubs from the initial stub pair plus third stub forming candidate triplet).
+These are created through training on muon gun samples.

-table_TED/ => tracklet engine displaced
+table_TED/ => tables for TrackletEngineDisplaced.

-table_TRE/ => triplet engine
+table_TRE/ => tables for TripletEngine.

 *** CHI2 FIT ***